laperezNYC/CAMELS-SAM/docs/source/openSAM.rst

 .. code-block:: python

   def ProcessSAMdat_single_redshift(path_to_SAM, Nsubvols, sought_z, fieldswanted, gal_or_halo):
+      #NOTE: these ?_colnames are the columns, in order, of the data in the original .dat files.
+You can give fieldswanted in nearly any order, but the order that the columns will take in the final array will depend on the fields' order in these lists.
+NOTE: if you care about halo_index, birthhaloID, or roothaloID, redshift will NOT be in the 0th index; update the line below that assumes that!
       g_colnames = ['halo_index', 'birthhaloid', 'roothaloid', 'redshift', 'sat_type',
                     'mhalo', 'm_strip', 'rhalo', 'mstar', 'mbulge', 'mstar_merge', 'v_disk',
                     'sigma_bulge', 'r_disk', 'r_bulge', 'mcold', 'mHI', 'mH2', 'mHII', 'Metal_star',